 Most of the volunteers at the clinic are members of the Berkeley Community Health Collective.
 As members of the collective, all share a dedication to the struggle for free, accessible healthcare and health education, to community empowerment and unification, and to eliminating racism, sexism, classism, and homophobia.

 The services offered at the Berkeley Free Clinic are provided by volunteer "sections" that specialize in certain services or are particularly aware of certain clients' needs.
-There are ten sections at the clinic.
+There are twelve sections at the clinic.
 For more on each of the sections and information on volunteering with them, see each of their pages:

 To get involved, please attend an All-Clinic Orientation (ACO).
 ACOs take place in the clinic on the third Monday of every month at 7:30PM.
 Attending an ACO is a requirement to volunteer at the Berkeley Free Clinic.